magneticio/vamp.io/content/documentation/how vamp works/what-to-choose.md

 ### Managing (virtual) infrastructure
 _Rancher with Docker or Kubernetes_
-If you want to manage/provision (virtual) infrastructure manage as well as run containers, [Rancher](/documentation/installation/rancher/) is a viable option.
+If you want to manage and provision (virtual) infrastructure as well as manage and run containers, [Rancher](/documentation/installation/rancher/) is a viable option.
 Rancher provides a Docker or Kubernetes based container scheduler and adds infrastructure provisioning with a nice graphical UI.

 -------